psylinse/stream-zendesk-lead-desc/README.md

 });
 ```

 Here we take the `username` from the request.
 We use our `streamClient` to create or update the user.
 Then we create a chat channel that is private to that user (and any [admin user](https://getstream.io/chat/docs/channel_user_role/?language=js)).
-Once the chat channel is set up, we generate teh user's frontend token and respond to the user with the necessary data.
+Once the chat channel is set up, we generate the user's frontend token and respond to the user with the necessary data.

 ## Step 2: Displaying a Stream Chat Channel